RIVERSIDE COUNTY NEEDS TWO LATINO MAJORITY DISTRICTS TO COMPLY WITH FEDERAL LAW, ACCORDING TO NEW UCLA REPORT

 The voting rights advocacy think-tank is providing guidance for counties across California to ensure full compliance with the Voting Rights Act in the face of rapid demographic changes over the past ten years.
 Other counties under review by UCLA VRP include Yolo, Orange and Stanislaus County.

-The UCLA Voting Rights Project is an advocacy project housed within the UCLA Latino Policy and Politics Initiative.
+The UCLA Voting Rights Project is an advocacy project housed within the UCLA Latino Policy and Politics Institute.

-ABOUT THE UCLA LATINO POLICY AND POLITICS INITIATIVE
+ABOUT THE UCLA LATINO POLICY AND POLITICS INSTITUTE

 ABOUT THE UCLA VOTING RIGHTS PROJECT